 We’re on a planet sustained by nothing, carried through pure space by a willful star made of fire and in constant ebullition.
 Were travelers covering traveling grounds.
 Going, always going.

 I threw away my compass to the waves".

-Camber is a collaboration between movement/media artist Amber Downie-Back, musician Jane Chan and Ebony Rose.
+Camber is a collaboration between movement/media artist Amber Downie-Back, musician Jane Chan and visual artist Ebony Rose.
 The guiding concept of Camber is emergence explored through the collaborator’s diffuse yet connected lenses.
 These lenses span new motherhood to ecological unrest and to finding one’s inner compass.
 Planetary, bodily and elemental imagery are layered in an exploration of endings and beginnings.
 Lulling resonant waves, porous surfaces and a flame-like body reflect the cyclical nature of the world.

 One component, “Fire on Water” by Ebony Rose, in an exploration of emergence a flame drifts out to sea on a wooden raft.
 Rose created the raft and fire on Cortes, sent it out to sea and videotaped it.
 In the recording, in its vanishing flicker it comes to one last pulsing energetic climatic push before descending to sea.
 The video is viewed through a piece of repurposed clear plastic.
 Rain water drips down its surface and not only evaporates into the air and the space around us but enters us through our breath.
 Through a series of lenses such as the actual video on the wall, the wet plastic and the eyes of the viewer, “Fire on Water” shows transformation.
 This intervention, a reflection of ecological disruption and continuation, is embodied.